storming0x/foundry_strategy_mix/README.md

 ```

-NOTE: if you create from template you may need to run the following command to fetch the git submodules `git submodule init && git submodule update`
+NOTE: if you create from template you may need to run the following command to fetch the git submodules (.gitmodules for exact releases) `git submodule init && git submodule update`

 4. Build the project.